Actifio/UnixMaskingScriptSupport/README.md

 * Prepmount DB name:   prepdmdb
 * Final mount DB name: maskdmdb

+### App Aware Mount or Direct Mount Workflow

+You can also use this script on a regular App-Aware mount or a workflow that does a Direct App-Aware Mount.
+No changes are needed to make this work about the usual customization of the shell script and SQL script.

 ### Validation of your sh script (e.g. launcher.sh)

 There are three things that need to be updated compared to the sample script shared here:

 * Is your ORACLE_SID the one called by workflow?
 In this example it is called:  prepdmdb
 * Is your ORACLE_HOME correct?
 In this example it is:  /home/oracle/app/oracle/product/12.2.0/dbhome_1